adarshsaji/UK-Work-Visa-Dashboard/README.md

 **Code Structure**

-The code is divided into several sections:
+The code is divided into following sections:

 1. **Page configuration:** Sets the page title, icon, layout, and theme.
 2. **Function definitions:**